citiniS/News-Sentiment-Analysis/README.md

 # What Is This Project?

-The goal of this project is to explore how to do Sentiment Analysis with
+The goal of this project is to explore how to do Sentiment Analysis with LLMs such as DeepSeek.